nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   specifying any tags after it.

 Examples:
-* `edit index/1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+* `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person displayed after using the list/find feature to be `91234567` and `johndoe@example.com` respectively.
-* `edit index/2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+* `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
-* `edit id/1234 n/Charlie Crackshot` Edits the name of the person with ID 1234 to be `Charlie Crackshot`.
+* `edit 4 n/Charlie Crackshot c/1B` Edits the name of the 4th person to be `Charlie Crackshot` and class to be `1B`.

 ### Locating persons by name: `find`